xformerfhs/TUPWVB/README.md

 Safely store secrets in config files, environment variables, and files

+Originally, this repository was located in the "dbsystel" organization.
+With their kind permission, I moved it to my space in August 2023.
+The [original repository](https://github.com/xformerfhs/TUPWVB) will no longer be maintained.

 ## Introduction

 In almost every project, secrets need to be stored: passwords, tokens, user names, you name it.